 Is Unclaimed Property Real?

 We are facing an unprecedented time of financial concern for millions.
-During these times one might dream of sudden and miraculous release from worry.
+One might dream of a sudden and miraculous release from worry during these times.
 Like finding buried treasure, or hidden gold.
-Such flights of fancy might seem like far fetched daydreams but in reality at least one in ten people in the United States has some form of money waiting for them to claim it.
+These flights of fancy might seem like far fetched daydreams.
+In reality, at least one in ten people in the United States has some form of money.
 This money sits in state treasuries awaiting a proper claimant.
 Hard to believe?
-Let us take you through the steps of how this money comes to be unclaimed and how these resources can be accessed by people in need.
+These funds are collected and held as part of the escheatment process.
+People in need can access these resources.

-As mentioned before approximately 1 in 10 Americans have a viable claim to unclaimed finances being held by state governments and treasuries throughout the United States.
-There are literally billions in unclaimed assets.
-Unclaimed or “abandoned” property refers to property or accounts in state financial institutions or companies where there has been no activity or contact with possible owners for a one year period or longer.
+State governments are holidng property for an unbelievalbe one in ten Americans.
+There are literally billions in unclaimed assets throughut the United States.
+Unclaimed or “abandoned” describes the property being held by State financial institutions.
+Possible owners have had no activity or contact for a year or more.
 This unclaimed property can take many forms but there are two primary categories: tangible and intangible assets.

 Tangible assets generally refer to goods with financial value, such as old coins, jewelry, or the contents of safe deposit boxes.
 Intangible assets come most commonly in the form of stocks or uncashed paychecks.
 Between the two types, there are more scenarios than you might think.
 To name a few possible sources: uncashed dividends or payroll checks, unused traveler’s checks, trust distributions, unredeemed money orders or gift certificates, customer overpayments, utility security deposits, mineral royalty payments, the contents of safe deposit boxes, insurance payment, refunds, and life insurance policies, and annuities.